axelvaldez/radical-companies/_posts/5-rcompanies/rcompanies/2022-05-16-rhatchery.markdown

     <th>How?</th>
     <td>
      <ul>
-      <li>We either charge a hefty fee or we become co-owners of what the company that results.</li>
+      <li>We either charge a fee or we become co-owners of what the company that results.</li>
      </ul>
     </td>
    </tr>